TatheerHussain/nlpprohectnov2021/README.md

 # Steps to Follow
 1. Corpus Building
-    There are presently no corpuses that could meet this studies requirements, that’s why starting from the begining could be a plus
+    - There are presently no corpuses that could meet this studies requirements, that’s why starting from the begining could be a plus
 2. Target Selection
-    2.1 There is need to find the target of our corpus data, like ethnicity, religious, racism, nationality, casteism,  national Security.
+    - There is need to find the target of our corpus data, like ethnicity, religious, racism, nationality, casteism,  national Security.
 Although there are many such categories that can be selected as a domain like previous studies have done but I will choose few of them.

-    The idea is to identify the hate/offensive speech in Roman Urdu social media posts against ethnicity, racism, religion, ethnic groups etc.
+    - The idea is to identify the hate/offensive speech in Roman Urdu social media posts against ethnicity, racism, religion, ethnic groups etc.
 3. Labelling
-    Labelling the data based on offensive, hate, racism or not.
+    - Labelling the data based on offensive, hate, racism or not.
 4. Data collection
-    Selected Keywords from Twitter and Facebook
+    - Selected Keywords from Twitter and Facebook
-        Relevent Tweets/posts
+        - Relevent Tweets/posts
-        removing urls/emoticons/hashtags etc
+        - removing urls/emoticons/hashtags etc
-        Refining the data
+        - Refining the data

-.readme #tm_webpreview_header {color:#000; display: none;}